How to Get a Cambodia Visa on Arrival | Cambodia

 Since September 4th 2017 the laws on long-term visa extensions have changed and work permits are now needed to renew the 6-month and 12-month Ordinary (E-Class) visas.
 The 1 and 3-month (single entry) extensions can, however, still be extended indefinitely.
 The Business2Business Cambodia website has more information on getting a long-term extension for a Cambodia Visa.
 They also have details on how to get work permits.

-Have you gotten your Cambodia visa in a different way to ‘on arrival’, maybe online or in advance?
+Have you gotten your Cambodia visa differently to ‘on arrival’, maybe online or in advance?
+Tell us about it in the comments.

 Planning your trip to Cambodia?
-Here are some of our recommended useful resources to help you have the best time possible:
+Here are some of our recommended useful resources to help you have the best time possible.

-● Find amazing flight deals to Cambodia on Skyscanner and Kayak.
+● Find amazing flight deals on SkyscannerKayak, and AirAsia

-● Compare Rental car prices in Cambodia on Rentalcars.com.
+● Compare rental car prices on Rentalcars.com.

-● Booking.com usually have the best hotel prices in Cambodia.
+● Booking.com usually have the best hotel prices.

-● Our go-to for self-catering accommodation in Cambodia is Vrbo
+● Our go-to for self-catering accommodation is Vrbo.

-● Discover fantastic trips and activities in Cambodia with Klook, Viator and GetYourGuide.
+● Discover fantastic trips and activities with Klook, Viator and GetYourGuide.

-G Adventures and Intrepid Travel offer group holidays and tours to Cambodia.
+● Check out Bookmundi, G Adventures, and Intrepid Travel for group holidays and tours.

 Enjoy this post?
 Pin it for later!